nyanpasu64/exotracker-cpp/src/DESIGN.md

 Design notes at https://docs.google.com/document/d/17g5wqgpUPWItvHCY-0eCaqZSNdVKwouYoGbu-RTAjfo .

-There is only 1 audio thread, which runs callbacks called by PortAudio, like OpenMPT.
+There is only 1 audio thread, which runs callbacks called by PortAudio.
+This is how OpenMPT works as well.

 The audio system (`OverallSynth`) is driven by sound synthesis callbacks.
 Every time the audio callback calls `OverallSynth.synthesize_overall()`, it synthesizes a fixed number of samples, using `EventQueue` to know when to trigger new ticks (frame or vblank).